Thread Synchronization in Java

 - Creates a shared

-object. - Creates two
+Counterobject. - Creates two

-instance. - Starts both threads and waits for them to complete using
+CounterIncrementerthreads, each initialized with the sharedCounterinstance. - Starts both threads and waits for them to complete using

-. - Prints the final count.
+join. - Prints the final count.

 - Creates a shared

-variable.
+This implementation uses ReentrantLock to control access to the shared count variable.
 The lock provides more flexibility and control compared to synchronized methods or blocks, allowing for more complex synchronization scenarios.
-The lock
+The lock and unlock methods are used to acquire and release the lock, respectively.
+The use of a finally block ensures that the lock is always released, even if an exception occurs.

 Comments